Nintendo Switch 2 — latest rumors and everything we know so far

 Nintendo Switch 2 backwards compatibility

-One feature we really hope to see in the Nintendo Switch 2 is backwards compatibility, especially given the appetite we’ve seen for such capabilities on the PS5 and Xbox Series X; hopefully, running older Switch games on newer hardware would result in a performance boost and improved visual fidelity.
+One feature we really hope to see in the Nintendo Switch 2 is backward compatibility, especially given the appetite we’ve seen for such capabilities on the PS5 and Xbox Series X; hopefully, running older Switch games on newer hardware would result in a performance boost and improved visual fidelity.

 Rather worrying, is a new rumor has claimed that backwards compatibility for Switch games might not happen for the Switch 2.
 That would be a bit disappointing and would need Nintendo to have a stellar launch lineup for a next-gen Switch if it won't rely on its older and established game library.

-We have also argued that backwards compatibility will need to extend to the Switch Joy-Cons as well.
+We have also argued that backward compatibility will need to extend to the Switch Joy-Cons as well.
 Backup Joy-Cons can be an expensive extra for the current Switch, so if they are rendered moot with the Switch 2, that could be rather disappointing, And we’d hope other existing Switch accessories like the Ring Fit Adventure and external controllers would also be usable with the Switch 2.

 Nintendo Switch 2 outlook